4 fabulous reasons to get redecorating today

 - Mirrors.
 Use mirrors to make a space feel lighter and even bigger.
 A mirror that hits the right stylish note can do more for your overall décor scheme than the splashiest changes.

 - Wall art.
-Switching your wall art around is the cheater’s way to creating a new scene.
+Switching your wall art around is the cheater’s way of creating a new scene.

 - If all else fails, go right on ahead and rearrange the room.
 It’s free and impactful, at the very least.